SolaceDev/solace-dev-codelabs/markdown/explore-dmr/explore-dmr.md

 8. Select Message VPNs to bridge:
     From the left side drop down menu select the desired Local Message VPN you wish to bridge.
     From the right side drop down menu select the desired Remote Message Service you would like to bridge.
-    <br>❓Note: The term Message VPN and Service may appear seemingly interchangeably, the concept of message VPNs do not exist on our Cloud Brokers so instead we call the cloud brokers Services.
+    <br><aside class=“positive”> The term Message VPN and Service may appear seemingly interchangeably, the concept of message VPNs do not exist on our Cloud Brokers so instead we call the cloud brokers Services. </aside>
     ![Select Message VPNs](img/SelectVPNs.png)

 9. Bypass Spool Size Warning (again):